 While the mechanism through which EPANED lowers blood pressure is believed to be primarily suppression of the renin-angiotensin-aldosterone system, enalapril is antihypertensive even in patients with low-renin hypertension.
-Although enalapril maleate tablets was antihypertensive in all races studied, black hypertensive patients (usually a low-renin hypertensive population) had a smaller average response to enalapril monotherapy than non-black patients.
+Although enalapril maleate tablets were antihypertensive in all races studied, Black hypertensive patients (usually a low-renin hypertensive population) had a smaller average response to enalapril monotherapy than non-Black patients.

 Administration of enalapril maleate tablets to patients with hypertension of severity ranging from mild to severe results in a reduction of both supine and standing blood pressure, usually with no orthostatic component.
 Symptomatic postural hypotension is therefore infrequent, although it might be anticipated in volume-depleted patients [see WARNINGS AND PRECAUTIONS].

 In most patients studied, after oral administration of a single dose of enalapril, onset of antihypertensive activity was seen at one hour with peak reduction of blood pressure achieved by four to six hours.

 At recommended doses, antihypertensive effects have been maintained for at least 24 hours.
 In some patients the effects may diminish toward the end of the dosing interval [see DOSAGE AND ADMINISTRATION].